Ostrovo Unit: Location

 The unit was approximately ninety miles west of Salonika and was in a beautiful location.
-According to its third CMO Dr Isobel Emslie: "It lay quite by itself on a green sward in the hollow of the hills which rose on every side; close by was a clump of ancient elm-trees, the home of families of cawing rooks, and beyond the white tents of the hospital lay Lake Ostrovo."
+According to its third CMO Dr Isobel Emslie:

+"It lay quite by itself on a green sward in the hollow of the hills which rose on every side; close by was a clump of ancient elm-trees, the home of families of cawing rooks, and beyond the white tents of the hospital lay Lake Ostrovo."

 Miles Franklin wrote: "The royal sunlight on the purple hills!
 Blue as heaven, high and peaked like cats' teeth, they intensified a longing for the Blue Bogongs that was ten years poignant."
 Franklin was inspired to write a story, By Far Kaimaktchalan and a piece entitled Somewhere in the Balkans but finished neither.
 Ne Mari Nishta (It matters nothing) remains her only finished account of her time there.
 She left in February 1918.

 Staff

-The America Unit was the unit of the Scottish Women's Hospitals in which at least ten Australian women served including Agnes Bennett, Mary De Garis and the novelist Miles Franklin.
+The America Unit was the unit of the Scottish Women's Hospitals in which at least ten Australian women served.
 Other Australians served in a similar unit near Salonika.
 The Anglo-Irish medical physicist Edith Anne Stoney provided x-ray support to the unit while being based at Salonika.
-British masseuse and trained physical instructor, Olive Smith joined the unit with Dr Bennett at the start, and worked in the operating theatre and reception, but died of malaria on 6 October 1916.